How To: Cook Bacon

 Pro:

-• Hands off process frees you up to do other things.
+- Hands-off process lets you do other things.

 Con:

-• Can make a mess of your oven over time with grease splatter, usually, a lower temperature will fix this.
+- Can make a mess of your oven over time with grease splatter, but covering with foil can help prevent this.

 You can certainly line your baking sheet with foil or parchment paper, which would make for easy cleanup, but I really don’t find the 2 seconds scrubbing the pan to be any more work than washing a baking sheet that had been lined with something else.

-Bacon fat is a parting gift from that delicious bacon to your future self.
+Bacon grease is a parting gift from your cooked bacon to your future meals.
+Save it!

-3. Pour still warm bacon grease into a glass jar.
-I keep a small piece of flour sack, but cheesecloth also works great, around to strain the chunkies out.
+- Allow grease to cool then pour warm grease into a glass jar.
+Use a small piece of flour sack or cheesecloth to strain out any bits.

 Heck, I’ve even used bacon grease to make soap!